 There are many over-the-counter remedies with anti-fungal agents available from your local chemist or drug store.
 Largely containing anti-fungal drugs in the form of tablets or pessaries, these do help to cure the yeast infection however for one in five women, these treatments do not work.
 When an infection recurs more than four times a year, this is known as complicated thrush.
 In many instances, these drugs can disturb the pH lining the vagina which is why many women choose to use natural remedies that do not affect the body.

-The first natural remedy that I would recommend is Advanced Intestinal Care capsules, containing Horopito.
+The first natural remedy that I would recommend is Vaginal Care Her Balance capsules, containing Horopito.
 Horopito is an ancient herb used by the Maori people of New Zealand.
 The Maori people would chew the leaves of the Horopito plant and then spit the juice onto infected skin.
 Early European settlers also found benefits in the use of Horopito leaves as a tea for digestion and infections.

 Analysis of the Horopito leaves shows that it is rich in a compound called polygodial.
 In 1982 scientists at the University of Canterbury discovered that polygodial was faster acting and stronger in its action at destroying Candida albicans than the powerful pharmaceutical anti-Candida drug, Amphotericin B.